jessonfoo/homebrew-desc/README.md

 You can install `brew desc` in two ways.

-1. Tap this repository and install via `brew` itself.
+1. Tap this repository.
 1. Install manually.

 For the first method, do the following:

-    brew tap telemachus/homebrew-desc && brew install brew-desc
+    brew tap telemachus/homebrew-desc

+That's it!
+In addition to being easy, this method has an advantage over the manual method described below: once this repo has been tapped, you will automatically receive updates to `brew desc` whenever you run `brew update`.
+I highly recommend that you follow this method.

-For the second method clone or download this repository.
-Then simply put the file `brew-desc.rb` anywhere in your `$PATH`.
+However, if you don't want to tap the repo, there is another option.
+Clone or download this repository, and then put the file `brew-desc.rb` anywhere in your `$PATH`.
 For example:

     mv brew-desc.rb ~/bin

 Leave the name as is if you follow this method.
 Homebrew knows how to find it.

+The major downside to this installation method is that you get no upgrades, unless you handle them manually.

 Once you've installed via either method, you can use the command as described above.